Selecting a publication platform

 The key difference between services is that you can make money on Blogger, while WordPress's free blog doesn't allow you to place ads.
 If a blog is willing to make money at an early stage, Blogger is a better option.

 In addition, Blogger’s use is completely free, but in WordPress, additional features come at additional fees.

 How to set up a blog?
 I highly recommended that a novice blogger chooses Blogger as a publishing platform.
 This is because it is easy and free to use, and the blog can place ads.
 Additionally, rumors suggest that Google will show Blogger websites higher in search results.

-Creating a website from the very beginning can be very costly and laborious, though.
-Self-contained WordPress will get the most out of it if you are a skilled encoder because the expertise of HTML, CSS, and PHP languages is a great help.
+Creating a website from the very beginning can be costly and laborious, though.
+Self-contained WordPress will offer the most if you are a skilled encoder because the expertise of HTML, CSS, and PHP languages is a great help.

 On the other hand, Blogger is best suited for basic blogging.
 I would go to WordPress to make pages only if it is not about blogging, but the purpose is to create web pages on a more professional basis.